lukaszdworako/botnet_public/README.md

 1. - "ddos" + `http://IP:PORT`: Why would 127.0.0.1:80 get you to download these two scripts?!
 It's so annoying, let's ddos it.
 (Don't forget to include the protocol http) (No implementation needed)

-Before launching the attack, open wireshark and take a look at the traffic.
+Before launching the attack, open wireshark and start the capture, then launch the attack, now take a look at the traffic.
 Describe what's happening in terms of anything that would be alerting to a network admin?
-Write down your observation in `botnet.txt`.
+Write down your observation in `botnet.txt`. *In this step the bot should not be attacking 127.0.0.1 ideally so that you can see traffic on the adapter*

 2. - "shadow": of course, we are always interested in the shadow file.
 (Implementation needs to be done in `bot.py`, `server.py`) Figure out what the passwords on the system are.